The omega invariant of a matroid: Abstract

 \section{Abstract}

 The third author introduced the $g$-polynomial $g_M(t)$ of a matroid, a covaluative matroid statistic which is unchanged under series and parallel extension.
 The $g$-polynomial of a rank $r$ matroid $M$ has the form $g_1 t + g_2 t^2 + \cdots + g_r t^r$.
 The coefficient $g_1$ is Crapo's classical $\beta$-invariant.
 In this paper, we study the coefficient $g_r$, which we term the $\omega$-invariant of $M$.
-We show that, if $\omega(N)$ is nonnegative for every minor $N$ of $M$, then all the coefficients of $g_M(t)$ are nonnegative.
+We show that, if $M/F$ is connected for every proper flat $F$ of $M$, and $\omega(N)$ is nonnegative for every minor $N$ of $M$, then all the coefficients of $g_M(t)$ are nonnegative.
 We give several simplified versions of Ferroni's formula for $\omega(M)$, and compute $\omega(M)$ when $r$ or $|E(M)|-2r$ is small.